PhotoboothProject/PhotoboothProject.github.io/index.md

 ## News

+### 30 September 2022

+We're proud to release Photobooth v4.1.0!

+Some bugs have been fixed, some new features have made it's way into the new version and some code have been cleaned.

+Logging is added to save and reset actions via Adminpanel for easier debugging.

+The full Changelog can be found [here](Changelog).

+Enjoy Photobooth v4.1.0!

+---

 ### 10 September 2022

 We're proud to release Photobooth v4.0.0 with the code switch to PhotoboothProject which contains a lot of Bugfixes and user-wishes could be integrated.